zapata-engineering/orquestra-core/docs/guides/circuit_runners.rst

   :start-after: # IBMQ runner creation example
   :end-before: # End IBMQ runner creation example

-For an example of direct construction of `QiskitRunner`, we will just wrap an Aer backend.
+For an example of direct construction of `QiskitRunner`, we will just wrap an `Aer backend <https://qiskit.org/documentation/tutorials/simulators/1_aer_provider.html#The-Aer-Simulator>`.
 In a similar fashion, one can construct a ``WavefunctionSimulator``, provided that the passed backend supports computing state vector.

 .. literalinclude:: ../examples/circuit_runners_guide.py
   :start-after: # Example Qiskit options